 Attacks on aerial targets: A high number of aircraft, drones and missiles were shot at or shot down in the first two weeks.
-Totals have declined due to attrition and changes in tactics; however, in the past week engagements are rising due to increased lower-altitude air operations over the Donbass coupled with more reporting of drone downings.
-Surface-to-air fire events in the Kyiv area have also dissipated in the past three weeks.
+Totals have declined due to attrition and changes in tactics; however, engagements continue to occur at lower altitudes during air operations over the Donbass coupled with daily reporting of drone downings.
+Surface-to-air fire events in the Kyiv area have also dissipated in the past six weeks.